Calvin-L/sj3d/README.md

  - all Java, no native libraries
  - tiny codebase (suitable for applets and small applications)
+ - no external dependencies beyond the Java standard library
  - pretty fast (for a software renderer)
  - flat shading and smooth (Gouraud) shading
  - single-color and UV texture mapped materials